Georgiana Cavendish, Duchess of Devonshire: Character

-Despite being extremely self-conscious and making strenuous effort to appear perfect, Georgiana "always appeared natural, even when she was called upon to open a ball in front of 800 people.
-She could engage in friendly chatter with several people simultaneously" and still made each person feel special.
+Despite being extremely self-conscious and making strenuous efforts to appear perfect, Georgiana "always appeared natural, even when she was called upon to open a ball in front of 800 people.
+She could engage in friendly chatter with several people simultaneously" and still make each person feel special.
 Widely described as almost impossible to dislike, Georgiana captured the hearts of almost everyone she met.
-The artist Mrs Delaney, Mary Delany echoed many who recorded their experiences meeting Georgiana: "[She was] so agreeable, so obliging in her manner, that I am quite in love with her.
+The artist Mrs. Delaney, Mary Delany, echoed many who recorded their experiences meeting Georgiana: "[She was] so agreeable, so obliging in her manner, that I am quite in love with her.
 I can't tell you the civil things she said, and really they deserve a better name, which is kindness embellished by politeness.
 I hope she will illumine and reform her contemporaries!"
 Even the prudish Frances Burney was begrudgingly won over by Georgiana's unassuming grace.
 Georgiana was not a snob, and lacked the condescending airs of the aristocracy; she made people of all classes feel valued and at ease in her company.
-An example of her lack of airs was when Georgiana pointedly danced with French actor Monsieur Tessier after the Duchess of Manchester Elizabeth Montagu, Duchess of Manchester snobbishly refused to speak to him because he earned a living.
+An example of her lack of airs was shown when Georgiana pointedly danced with French actor Monsieur Tessier after the Duchess of Manchester snobbishly refused to speak to him because he earned a living.

-From childhood, Georgiana showed a characteristic need to please others and a need for attention.
-Her mother Lady Spencer, Georgiana Spencer, Countess Spencer raised her to behave as if she were a courtier always on show, and this training only augmented her people pleasing tendencies.
+From childhood, Georgiana showed a characteristic need to please others, and a need for attention.
+Her mother Georgiana Spencer, Countess Spencer had an interest in education for girls and had discussed being patron of the educational academy that the Bluestocking poet Anna Laetitia Barbauld was to establish.
+Georgiana's mother raised her daughter to behave as if she were a courtier, always on show.
+This strict education and training had a counter-effect, only augmenting Georgiana's people-pleasing tendencies.
 Lady Spencer knew she was partly responsible for her daughter's faults, and worried for her daughter's future.
-Her natural temperament combined with her breeding made Georgiana become an excitable, impressionable young woman vulnerable to peer pressure.
-Indeed, Georgiana did the opposite of what Mary Delany hoped and was instead corrupted by her contemporaries.
-Her inability to say no to her degenerate friends in the ton led Georgiana into many scrapes against her better judgement and made her feel shame over her behavior.
+Her natural temperament, combined with her breeding, made Georgiana into an excitable, impressionable young woman vulnerable to peer pressure.
+Indeed, Georgiana did the opposite of what Mary Delany hoped, and was instead corrupted by her contemporaries.
+Her inability to say no to her degenerate friends in the ton led Georgiana into many scrapes against her better judgement and made her feel shame over her behaviour.

+Despite her efforts, Georgiana could not overcome her contradictions.
+She was a popular leader of society who was widely beloved and yet she was so insecure and became dependent upon the dubious devotion of Lady Elizabeth Foster.
+She was a loyal friend, but nevertheless manipulated and never repaid trusted friends for money to pay her gambling debts.
+Georgiana sympathized with the plight of the poor yet could not stop her own extravagant and ruinous gambling addiction.